jnav/hungry-hackernews/README.md

 ## Who would use such thing?

 Someone like me :-) Going every day to work and reading Hacker News is fun.
-Avoiding advertisments and useless text which doesn't relate to article + saving on bandwidth is a good thing..
+Avoiding advertisments and useless text which doesn't relate to article + saving on bandwidth is even better :-)

 ## Requirements
 * curl enabled hosting